Riley-Py/UWaterloo-Work/SCI 238/Chapter 2 - Discovering the Universe Yourself/Our View of the Sky.md

 - We use degrees and angles to measure the sky
 	- $1 \over 2$ a degree for angular size for the moon from our perspective
 - Can use our hand by outstretching it
-	- Stretched out hand would be $
+	- Stretched out hand would be $20 \degree$, and between our fingers would be $1 \degree$ across, while making a fist would make it $10 \degree$ across